 Recently, I had the pleasure of visiting a place that is a Memphis institution, The Four Way restaurant in South Memphis.
 Located in the Soulsville neighborhood, it is known as a place where many dignitaries come to dine (in fact, Myron Lowery was there on the day I visited).
 During the Sixties, it was Dr. Martin Luther King's favorite place to dine whenever he was in Memphis.
 According to the current owner, Willie Earl Bates, Dr. King's favorite meal was fried catfish and lemon pie.
 Because I didn't think to ask for that prior to ordering, I didn't get it but I will on my next visit.
 Instead, I ordered the fried chicken which was some of the best I've had in Memphis.

 The fried chicken was lightly breaded so it wasn't too crunchy.
 It was also so hot that I burned my tongue while eating it.
 It was also spicy, but the heat made it hard to judge the degree of it.
 To be fair, I needed the order "rushed" because I was pressed for time.
 Compared to places like Uncle Lou's and Gus's, Four Way's fried chicken can hold it's own with them and many others in Memphis.
-The Mac 'n Cheese and green beans, although average in terms of taste, complemented the fried chicken well.
+The delicious Mac 'n Cheese and average-tasting green beans complemented the fried chicken well.
 In all, it was an enjoyable meal that I look forward to having again soon.

 The Four Way restaurant really impressed me, not only in terms of food, but also as an historical landmark.
 In addition to Dr. King, other luminaries have visited there, including B.B.
 King, Elvis Presley and Aretha Franklin who spent part of her childhood not far from the restaurant.
 There are pictures displayed on most of the walls highlighting the history of the restaurant which opened in 1946 by Clint Cleaves and his wife Irene.
 From viewing the pictures, I sensed that this is a very special place that I hope will be around for a long time to come.